 • In January 2024, American University released a statement stating that “recent events and incidents on campus have made Jewish students feel unsafe and unwelcome,” which was followed with an outline of immediate actions being taken by the University to ensure the safety of Jewish students on campus.
 These actions included banning protests inside university buildings.

 • In February 2024, Columbia University established the Interim University Policy for Safe Demonstrations, defining the processes that need to be followed, with respect to registration and conduct, to ensure that demonstrations on campus are safe and adhere to the University’s policies.
+In October 2025, the University further strengthened its Rules of University Conduct, following a series of violations of the policy in the Spring 2025 term.

 • Arizona State University published Free Speech at ASU, a resource that outlines the conduct permitted during demonstrations on campus and the time, place and manner guidelines for when and how speech can take place on campus.
 These include the prohibition of unauthorized structures and tents, limiting protests to daytime hours and underscoring that protestors must always follow the instructions of University officials if they are asked to relocate or cease protest activities.